Architectural, Civil and Construction Engineering Technology

 Architectural Engineering Technology Concentration

 The Architectural Engineering Technology Concentration prepares students for employment in the fields of architecture, engineering, and construction.
-The program prepares individuals with a broad background in many different areas of applied architecture and construction through coursework in design, presentation, estimating, specifications, construction materials and environmental systems.
-Students gain a holistic view of the entire profession while developing skill sets needed for employment.
+The program prepares technicians with a broad background in many different areas of applied architecture and construction through coursework in design, presentation, estimating, specifications, construction materials and environmental systems allowing for a thorough contact with the entire industry from design through completed construction.

-- Demonstrate knowledge of the materials and methods of construction for residential and commercial buildings; and
+- Demonstrate knowledge of the materials and methods of construction for residential and commercial buildings.

 - Identify and calculate the physical forces exerted on building structures.